gaelanlloyd/bildaro/README.md

 ## Change log

 Major functionality changes are listed here.
-Smaller changes are documented in the repo commit log.
+Smaller changes can be seen in the repo commits.

+- 2025-07-04
+  - Migrate to Dart Sass v3 syntax.
+  - New dark background.
+  - New desktop album browser layout.
 - 2025-07-02
   - BETA: Image processor renamed and now provides ad-hoc gallery support, useful for albums that get new images over time.
 - 2025-06-16